The-Art-of-Hacking/h4cker/vulnerable_servers/README.md

-# Vulnerable Servers and Websites
+# Vulnerable Apps, Servers, and Websites
 The following is a collection of vulnerable servers (VMs) or websites that you can use to practice your skills.

 * bWAPP : https://sourceforge.net/projects/bwapp/files/bWAPP